iatek/jquery-socialist/README.md

 jquery-socialist -  A jQuery social plugin for creating streams from social networks and feeds
 ================

-Even if you hate <a href='http://en.wikipedia.org/wiki/Socialism'>socialism</a>, you love this flexible jQuery social media plugin. jQuery Socialist is a plugin that lets you create a social stream or social wall from multiple social networks in one place.
+Even if you hate <a href='http://en.wikipedia.org/wiki/Socialism'>socialism</a>, you'll love this flexible jQuery social media plugin. jQuery Socialist is a plugin that lets you create a social stream or social wall from multiple social networks in one place.
-Use it to pull content from Facebook pages, Twitter, LinkedIn, YouTube and others...
+Use it to pull content from Facebook pages, Twitter, LinkedIn, YouTube and others.

 Features
 ================